-22.10.1 Use.
+22.10.1 Use

-Flammable-liquid-fueled equipment shall not be used in tents, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures or canopies.
+Flammable liquid fueled equipment shall not be used in temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane).

-22.10.2 Flammable and combustible liquid storage.
+22.10.2 Storage

-Flammable and combustible liquids shall be stored outside in an approved manner not less than 50 feet from tents, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures or canopies.
-Storage shall be in accordance with The Fire Code.
+Flammable and combustible liquids shall be stored outside in an approved manner and not less than 50 feet from temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane).
+Storage shall be in accordance with Fire Code.

-22.10.3 Refueling.
+22.10.3 Refueling

-Refueling shall be performed in an approved location not less than 20 feet from tents, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures or canopies.
+Refueling shall be performed in an approved location not less than 20 feet from temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane).

-22.10.4 Spills.
+22.10.4 Spills

-Flammable and combustible liquid spills shall be cleaned up immediately and disposed of in an approved manner.
+Flammable and combustible liquids spills shall be cleaned up immediately and disposed of in an approved manner.

-SECTION 22.11 --- LIQUID- AND GAS-FUELED VEHICLES
+SECTION 22.11 --- LIQUID AND GAS FUELED VEHICLES

-22.11.1 Display of motor vehicles.
+22.11.1 Display of motor vehicles

-Liquid and gas-fueled vehicles and equipment used for display within tents, airsupported, air-inflated or tensioned membrane structures, temporary membrane structures or canopies shall be in accordance with the Fire Code and LSB Standard 25, Safety Inspections for Vehicles on Indoor Display.
+Liquid and gas fueled vehicles and equipment intended for display within temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane) shall be in accordance with the Fire Code and LSB Standard 25, "Safety Inspections for Vehicles on Indoor Display".

-22.11.2 Competitions and demonstrations.
+22.11.2 Competitions and demonstrations

-Liquid- and gas-fueled vehicles and equipment used for competition or demonstration within a tent, air-supported, air-inflated or tensioned membrane structure, temporary membrane structure or canopy shall comply with the Fire Code.
+Liquid and gas fueled vehicles and equipment used for competition or demonstration within a temporary tent, canopy or membrane structure (air-supported, air-inflated, or tensioned membrane) shall comply with the Fire Code.

-22.11.3 Generators.
+22.11.3 Generators

-Generators and other internal combustion power sources shall be separated from tents, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures or canopies by a minimum of 20 feet and shall be isolated from contact with the public by fencing, enclosure or other approved means.
+Generators and other internal combustion power sources shall be separated from temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane) by a minimum of 20 feet and shall be isolated from contact with the public by fencing, enclosure, or other approved means.

-22.11.4 Fuel storage.
+22.11.4 Fuel storage

-Fuel for vehicles or equipment shall be stored in approved containers at an approved location outside of the structure and not less than 50 feet from tents, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures or canopies.
+Fuel for vehicles or equipment shall be stored in approved containers at an approved location outside of the structure and not less than 50 feet from temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane).
 Storage shall be in accordance with the Fire Code.

-22.11.5 Fueling.
+22.11.5 Fueling

-Refueling shall be performed outside of the structure in an approved location not less than 20 feet from tents, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures or canopies.
+Refueling shall be performed outside of the structure in an approved location not less than 20 feet from temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane).

-22.11.6 Spills.
+22.11.6 Spills